goccy/kubejob/README.md

 - Can capture logs of Kubernetes Job
 - Can use `context.Context` to run Kubernetes Job
 - Delayed execution of Kubernetes Job ( also support Sidecar pattern )
+- Can control execution order ( and timing ) of command for multiple containers at Job
 - Automatically clean up Kubernetes Job

 # Installation